csanz/aicontext/README.md

 ![AICTX Brain](static/brain.jpg)

+**Enhance AI Code Assistance with Comprehensive Codebase Context.**

-A command-line tool that generates context files from your codebase for use with AI tools like Cursor, ChatGPT, or Claude.
+`cx` is a command-line tool designed to generate detailed context files from your codebase, significantly improving the accuracy and effectiveness of AI tools like Cursor, ChatGPT, and Claude.
+By providing a complete view of your project, `cx` eliminates common AI errors such as duplicate functions, missing variables, and incorrect code implementations.

+Simply run `cx ./` to generate a context file that you can paste into your preferred AI tool, ensuring it has the necessary understanding to provide precise and helpful assistance.

 ## Features